elqal3awii/WebSecurity-Academy-with-Python/Authentication/Broken brute-force protection, IP block/README.md

 # Run Script
 1. Change the URL of the lab
-2. Change the PATH for you passwords list
+2. Change the PATH of your password list
 3. Start script
 ```
 ~$ python broken_brute_force_protection_ip_block.py